AdobeDocs/workfront.en/help/quicksilver/planning/records/manage-records-in-planning-section.md

 ## Considerations about the Planning section of Workfront objects

+* Workfront Planning record types must be connected to Workfront object types.

-* First, you must connect record types to Workfront object types, and records to Workfront objects to view them in Workfront.
+* At least one record must be connected to one Workfront object to be able to view records in Workfront.

    For information, see the following articles: